rajeshwari1205/excel_ecommerce_sales_dashboard/README.md

-# Excel-ecommerce-sales-dashboard
-An interactive E-Commerce Sales Performance Dashboard built in Microsoft Excel using Pivot Tables, Pivot Charts, and Slicers.
-The project analyses sales, profit, customer segments, and category performance to generate actionable business insights and support data-driven decision-making.
+# E-Commerce Sales Performance Dashboard (MS Excel)
+## Project Objective
+The objective of this project is to analyse E-Commerce sales data and create an interactive dashboard in Microsoft Excel.
+The dashboard helps identify sales trends, profit performance, top-performing categories, and business insights that can support better decision-making.